lewart/cpp-sdl2/examples/opengl/README.md

 This is a small "hello opengl" program, but that uses cpp-sdl2 for windowing and context management.

-the interesting code for our demo amont to this :
+the interesting code for our demo amount to this :

 Include like this (with an OpenGL loader of your choice)
 ```cpp